Get

 A dog walk will be only as good as the gear you get.
 To safely and comfortably take your pup for a stroll, you’ll need to invest in quality dog walking gear.

-The best item to get your dog, regardless of his size, is a secure harness.
-For larger dogs or for dogs that are prone to pulling, harnesses that hook to the leash from the chest are best.
-If your dog pulls, this will throw him off balance and discourage his bad behavior.
+The best item to get your dog, regardless of their size, is a secure harness.
+For larger dogs or for dogs that are prone to pulling, harnesses that hook to the leash from the chest may be better suited.
+If your dog pulls, this may offer you more control, but training your dog from a puppy age and teaching them good manners on the lead is crucial for a safe and comfortable walk.

 Make sure the harness properly fits your pooch.
-It shouldn’t be big enough for him to slither out of.
+It shouldn’t be big enough for them to slither out of, nor should it be too tight.

 Never use a pronged collar on your dog.
 This can cause discomfort or injury.